fsaforo1/my-masters-degree-in-statistics/README.md

 ## Multivariate Statistics

-I took this class after the GLM modules - it kind of made this class somewhat redundant.
+I took this class after the GLM modules - it kind of made this class at LSU is somewhat redundant.
 I suggest you read on the freely available NC State class on Nonlinear Models for Univariate and Multivariate Response as a supplement.

+This course is extremely vital if you are interested in any high dimensional statistics or manifold learning in general.
+So I suggest you look elsewhere for relevant materials.

 * [Applied Multivariate Methods for Data Analysts](https://www.amazon.com/Applied-Multivariate-Methods-Data-Analysts/dp/0534237967) - Dallas E. Johnson
 * [A First Course in Structural Equation Modeling, 2nd ed.](https://www.amazon.com/First-Course-Structural-Equation-Modeling/dp/0805855882) - Tenko et al.